Manuel dos Reis Machado: 1910s and 1920s

+1930s

 Machado founded the first capoeira school in 1932.
 This was called the Academia-escola de Cultura Regional, at the Engenho de Brotas in Salvador, Bahia.
 Previously, capoeira was only practiced and played on the streets.
 However, capoeira was still heavily discriminated against by upper-class Brazilian society.
 In order to change the pejorative reputation of capoeira and its practitioners as devious, stealthy and malicious, Bimba set new standards to the art.

 His students had to wear a clean, white uniform, show proof of grade proficiency from school, exercise discipline, show good posture and many other standards.
 As a result, doctors, lawyers, politicians, upper-middle-class people, and women (until then excluded) started to join his school, providing Bimba with legitimacy and support.
 Bimba was not completely against accepting exceptionally poor students, but only when they showed talent or attitude.

-It's also known that Bimba tested his new students putting them in a strong gravata or neck lock for three minutes, only accepting them in his school if they endured said time without tapping out.
+Bimba tested his new students putting them in a strong gravata or neck lock for three minutes, only accepting them in his school if they endured said time without tapping out.
 However, after the entrance of his apprentice Cisnando Lima, he changed the initiation test to a demonstration of flexibility and a written examination.
+Sequences of predetermined movements as a teaching method was one of the major innovations of Bimba.
+Another key innovation was teaching capoeira to a broader audience, which helped spread the art to different social groups and ultimately contributed to its decriminalization.